nikosdion/joomla_com_upgrader/README.md

 with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

+## What is this all about?

+This repository provides Rector rules to automatically refactor your legacy Joomla 3 component into Joomla 4+ MVC.

+It does not do everything.
+It will definitely _not_ result in a _fully working_ Joomla 4 component.
+The goal of this tool is to automate the boring, repeated and soul–crushing work.
+It sets you off to a great start into refactoring a legacy Joomla 3 component into a new Joomla 4+ MVC modern component.
+I wish I had that tool when I refactored by hand 20 extensions between March 2020 and October 2021.

+If you don't know much about the Joomla 4+ MVC and trying to divine how it works by reading its source code isn't your jam you may want to take a look at the [Joomla Extensions Development](https://github.com/nikosdion/joomla_extensions_development) book I'm writing.
+Like most of my work it's available free of charge, under an open source license, with full source code available, on a platform that fosters open collaboration.

 ## Sponsors welcome

 Do you have a Joomla extensions development business?
 Are you a web agency using tons of custom components?
 Maybe you can sponsor this work!
 It will save you tons of time — in the order of dozens of hours per component.